arbyste/jp-mining-note/docs/docs/setupyomichan.md

     fill the `IsSentenceCard` field here.

-The custom markers like `{jpmn-primary-definition}` is not provided by Yomichan by default.
+The custom markers like `{jpmn-primary-definition}` is not provided by Yomitan by default.
 See the section below to make these markers usable.

 ---